 All screenings are relaxed (lights up, sound down, with the freedom to move around) and offer a £10 double-ticket price so you can bring a trusted friend for free.

-We will also have an art show featuring works by a neurodivergent artist on display in the auditorium as part of the festival.
+The festival will also feature an art show featuring works by a neurodivergent artist on display in the auditorium.

 Full details of film titles and booking links below.